adri/adri.github.io/_posts/2016-01-17-react-native-navigator-swipe-from-middle.md

 const SCREEN_WIDTH = require('Dimensions').get('window').width;

 /**
- * Overwrite default navigator scene config.
+ * Overwrite the default navigator scene config.
  * to use a wider area for back swiping.
  */
 const FloatFromRight = {